Wz. 35 anti-tank rifle: Secrecy

 In early 1940, one of the rifles, its stock and barrel sawed off, was smuggled out of Poland across the Tatra Mountains into Hungary for the Allies by Krystyna Skarbek and fellow Polish couriers.
 The rifle never saw service with the Allies, however.
-The drawings and specifications had been destroyed by the Poles during the invasion of Poland.
+The drawings and specifications had been destroyed by the Poles when it became clear that defeat was inevitable.

 Description

 It resembled a rifle with a longer-than-normal barrel supported by a bipod at the front of the wooden stock.
 It was a Mauser style, bolt-action rifle, fed from a 4-round box magazine.
 The barrel had a muzzle brake to limit recoil.
 It absorbed about 65% of the shot energy, and the recoil was comparable to a standard Mauser rifle, even though the cartridge carried more than twice the amount of propellant.
 It had iron sights fixed for a 300-meter range.

 Unlike contemporary anti-tank rifles, it lacked a pistol grip and fired a bullet with a lead core rather than an armour-piercing round with a hard core.
 The full metal jacket bullet weighed 14.579 g and, due to a high muzzle velocity, was effective even under shallow angles, as instead of ricocheting, the bullet would "stick" to the armour and punch a roughly 20 mm diameter hole.
 Calculated kinetic energy, by shot, before brake was about 11,850 J. The high energy was due to the relatively long barrel, and nitro powder giving a muzzle velocity of 1,275 m/s.